-There are a number of rules of thumb that need to apply where rhetorical discourse involves humour and irony – The Court Jester:
+There are a number of rules of thumb that need to apply where rhetorical discourse involves potentially or deliberately offensive humour and irony – The Court Jester:

-Only if you’re not wearing the outfit 😉
+Only if you’re not wearing the outfit and, anyway, you might not be kidding 😉

 - Essentially UNLESS you are appointed / recognised / claiming the role of court jester in any given context, then humour comes with a duty of care to its target.
 If the target doesn’t find it funny, you have a responsibility to make peace with the target, either by prior investment of love or by working to resolve the offense, to ensure any valid point intended by the humour has indeed been communicated.
 Grabbing attention is a perfectly valid point of humour, provided the reason for grabbing attention is followed-up.
 Irony, in particular, travels badly beyond voice and eye contact, and as (the apocryphal) Einstein said – the communication problem is the illusion that it has happened.